-Each Python class translates to an operator (also called vertex) in the dataflow graph.
-In a dataflow graph, an operator cannot be `called' directly, like a function of an object.
-Instead, an \textit{event} has to enter the dataflow and reach the operator holding the \textit{code} of that class (e.g., the \texttt{User} class) as well as the actual \textit{state} of the objects that instantiate the class (e.g., the \texttt{basket}, \texttt{balance}, and \texttt{userid} of a \texttt{User} of \autoref{lst:code-sample}). \autoref{tab:translation} summarizes how the OO code translates to dataflows.
+Each Python class translates to an operator (also called a vertex) in the dataflow graph.
+In a dataflow graph, an operator cannot be "called" directly, like a function of an object.
+Instead, an \textit{event} has to enter the dataflow and reach the operator holding the \textit{code} of that entity (e.g., the \texttt{User} class) as well as the actual \textit{state} of the entities that instantiate the class (e.g., the \texttt{balance}, and \texttt{username} of the \texttt{User} in \autoref{fig:calls}).

-More specifically, each dataflow operator is capable of executing all functions of a class and it is triggered depending on the incoming event.
-Since operators can be partitioned across multiple cluster nodes, each partition stores a set of stateful entities indexed by the unique key of each individual entity.
+Specifically, each dataflow operator is capable of executing all functions of a given entity and it is triggered depending on the incoming event.
+Since operators can be partitioned across multiple cluster nodes, each partition stores a set of stateful entities indexed by their unique key.
 When a function of an entity is invoked, the entity's state is retrieved from the local operator state.
-Then, using the function's code that the operator stores, the function is executed using the arguments found in the calling event, as well as the state of the entity at the moment that the function is called. \sysname{} implements a simple event routing mechanism for incoming function call events.
-The routing uses the entity's unique key as well as the class name in order to direct the events to the right dataflow operator.
+Then, the function is executed using the arguments found in the incoming event that triggered the call, as well as the state of the entity at the moment that the function is called.

-\para{Example} For instance, a \texttt{User} operator is partitioned on \texttt{userid}.
-Upon invocation of a function in the \texttt{User} class, an event is sent to the dataflow graph's sources.
-The incoming event is partitioned on \texttt{userid} by the ingress router.
-Via the dataflow graph, the event ends up at the operator storing the state for that specific \texttt{User}. \sysname{} then reconstructs the \texttt{User} object using the operator's code and the function's state before the function specified in the event is executed.
-Finally, the function return value is encoded in the outgoing event which is forwarded to the egress router.
+\para{Example} A \texttt{User} operator as seen in \autoref{fig:dataflow}, is partitioned on \texttt{username}.
+Upon invocation of a function of the \texttt{User} entity, an event is sent to the dataflow graph's input queues.
+The incoming event is partitioned on \texttt{username} by an ingress router.
+Via the dataflow graph, the event ends up at the operator storing the state for that specific \texttt{User}.
+The system then reconstructs the \texttt{User} object using the operator's code and the function's state and executes the function.
+Finally, the function return value is encoded in an outgoing event which is forwarded to the egress router.
 This egress router determines if the event can be sent back to the client (caller outside the system, such as an HTTP endpoint) or needs to loop back into the dataflow in order to call another function.